C interview questions and answers

 Output: 8FD9:FFF4 (Assume)

-Note: We cannot guess what will be offset address; segment address and far address of any far pointer .These address are decided by operating system.
+Note: The offset address, segment address, and far address of any far pointer are determined by the operating system and cannot be predicted.

 Limitation of far pointer:

-We cannot change or modify the segment address of given far address by applying any arithmetic operation on it.
-That is by using arithmetic operator we cannot jump from one segment to other segment.
-If you will increment the far address beyond the maximum value of its offset address instead of incrementing segment address it will repeat its offset address in cyclic order.
+It is not possible to change or modify the segment address of a given far address by applying any arithmetic operation on it.
+In other words, using arithmetic operators, we cannot jump from one segment to another.
+If the far address is incremented beyond the maximum value of its offset address, instead of incrementing the segment address, it will repeat its offset address in a cyclic order.

 Example: